I used to be a radical.

 Become Even More Uncomfortable

 Some of the wisest, and most annoyingly stupid guidance I’ve ever heard on this subject was actually in that book, Holy Discontent.
 The advice is to pretty much make yourself become more uncomfortable.
 Or as my pastor says, “pay attention to the tension.“

 Instead of forgetting, remind yourself.
 Read about it.
 Learn about it.
 If you can, see it first hand and make it personal.
 Don’t just decide on one goal, checking it off your list, thinking you have completed your responsibility.
 Instead, soak yourself in your discontent.

-Because, in that, your discontent will start burning you, even miserably begin to consume you.
+Because, in that, your discontent will start burning you, uncomfortably begin to consume you.
 And somewhere in that flame, if not a calling, at least a next step will show itself.

 If something in this world bothers you, why not at least try to ask God about it?
 Why not see what He says about it?
-Even if you don’t believe in God, or even like Him–could it hurt to ask?
-To send the question, “What can I do?” echoing into the cosmos?
+Even if you don’t believe in God, or even like him, why not send the question, “What can I do?” echoing out into the cosmos?
+Could it hurt to ask?

 Being is Guiding